 Definition - What does Trophectoderm (TE) mean?

 The trophectoderm is a layer of cells on the outer edge of a blastocyst.
-These cells provide nutrients for the developing embryo, facilitate attachment to the uterine lining and become part of the placenta.
+These cells provide nutrients for the developing embryo, facilitate implantation into the uterine lining and become part of the placenta.

 FertilitySmarts explains Trophectoderm (TE)

-The trophectoderm is responsible for providing food to the developing embryo.
+The trophectoderm is responsible for providing food and chemical messages to the developing embryo.
 In addition to nourishing the cells of the embryo, it protects the inner cell mass (ICM) from the outside environment.
 The cells that make up the trophectoderm are the only cells of the embryo that contact the uterine wall.

 The blastocyst implants in the uterine wall when the cells of the trophectoderm nearest to the inner cell mass (ICM) touch and adhere to the uterine lining.
 On contact, the cells of the trophectoderm begin to divide rapidly, causing it to become several layers thick.

 The trophectoderm does not become part of the fetus but does become some of the supporting structures, such as the placenta.